sara-nl/griddocs/source/Pages/Advanced/grid_certificates.rst

 The subject or :abbr:`DN (Distinguished Name)` of a certificate is the human-readable identification of who the certificate belongs to.
-It usually contains your name, country, organization and your e-mail address.
+It usually contains your name, country, organisation and your e-mail address.

 To find out who the certificate belongs to, use::